LongQT-sea/intel-igpu-passthru/README.md

 > [!IMPORTANT]
 > **Meteor Lake**, **Arrow Lake**, **Lunar Lake** and future Intel iGPU require **QEMU 10.1.0** or newer (`kvm --version`)[^3].
 >
+> With **QEMU 10.1+**, Ice Lake, Rocket Lake, Tiger Lake, Alder Lake, and newer CPUs require a custom QEMU build to enable display output at VM startup when using legacy mode, because legacy mode is limited to IGD generations 6–9 (Sandy Bridge to Comet Lake)[^4].
-> With **QEMU 10.1+**, legacy mode is restricted to IGD gen 6–9[^4].
-If you have **Ice Lake, Rocket Lake, Tiger Lake,** or newer, UEFI GOP display output will likely not work.
-You will need a custom build of QEMU to make it work, download or build one from here: https://github.com/LongQT-sea/pve-qemu-builder/releases
+> If you need UEFI GOP display support, download or build one from here: https://github.com/LongQT-sea/pve-qemu-builder/releases

 > [!TIP]
 > With **Proxmox VE 8.2** and newer, this works without following PCI passthrough guides such as [Proxmox PCI Passthrough](https://pve.proxmox.com/wiki/PCI_Passthrough).